 Blavatars are site icons which are automatically used on WordPress.com as the site favicon, iPhone home screen icon, etc.

-You can set your site Blavatar under Settings -> General in the site dashboard.
+You can set your site Blavatar under My Sites (top left corner) > Settings -> General tab in the Calypso dashboard.

 Note: If your theme already contains a reference to an icon in the